jundalisay/superb/content/en/material/age-universe.md

 - From a species in the spacetime layer, the universe is a few 'days' old.

 - From a species in the aethereal layer, the universe is a few 'seconds' old and even instantaneous.
-This is because the aethereal layer is closes to the non-layer which we call 'probabilty'.
+This is because the aethereal layer is closes to the non-layer which we call 'probabilty' and because it is above spacetime, making time irrelevant.

 The layer where the mind is then depends on the strength of [the Negative Force](/superphysics/principles/chapter-05/)